Laser Ranging

 The technology offers several advantages over traditional methods, including non-contact measurements, reduced wear and tear, and unmatched versatility.

-Lumispot Tech's solutions in the Laser Ranging Field
+Lumispot Tech's solutions in the Laser Range Finding Field

 Erbium-Doped Glass Laser (Er Glass Laser)